 The Muslim month of Ramadan is such a special time of year to be living in the Gulf.
 Set aside the conspicuous logistical changes of shortened working hours, smoother traffic and modesty restrictions to ensure public decorum.
 For me, it’s about the spirit of reflection and unity born from the rituals of this holy period.
 Although I personally do not fast, I feel fortunate to be invited by those who do, to share a meal over iftar as the sun sets, and before it rises during suhour.

 Many hotels in town mount elaborate buffet productions in so-called tents (though virtually all are indoors) to simulate an Arabian communal feast.
 Restaurants also go into a different mode, with special menus designed for sharing with family and friends.
-For this year’s roundup of Ramadan menus, I sought to find that little spark setting each restaurant apart from the pack.
+Each year, I try to do a roundup of 10 to 12 standout Ramadan offerings in Doha in the first week itself.
+But as I’m traveling out of town, this year’s is a shorter list.
+In each place I visited, I sought to find that little spark setting them apart from the pack.

 Doha Marriott Hotel

 The hotel’s Restaurant Gallery is transformed into the Streets of Arabia, a souq-like venue for the Iftar buffet.
 A collection of food stations line up along this avenue of tastes leading to the all-day dining outlet Corniche.
 More food awaits inside the restaurant, which also utilises a demonstration kitchen for hot foods.